doublestranded/ember-sigmajs/README.md

 {{/sigma-graph}}
 ```

-or with GraphNode and GraphEdge nested components (with some attribute example values):
+or with GraphNode and GraphEdge child components (with some attribute example values):

 ```
 {{#sigma-graph settings=mySettings rendererType=myRendererType rendererSettings=myRendererSettings}}